-NBO intends to submit a plan to the NTIA that will provide coverage for all unserved (and to the extent funds are available) all underserved locations.
-If NBO determines that there are insufficient funds available to fund deployment to all unserved, underserved, or eligible CAI locations, NBO will prioritize projects within each of those categories based on a strong preference for projects in high poverty areas or persistent poverty counties.
+NBO intends to submit a plan to the NTIA that will provide coverage for all unserved, all underserved locations and, (to the extent funds are available) eligible CAI locations.
+If NBO determines that there are insufficient funds available to fund deployment to all unserved, underserved, or eligible CAI locations, NBO will prioritize projects within each of those categories based on a strong preference for projects serving unserved BSLs.